gar1t/gage-save/tests/run-lifecycle-2-init-meta.md

 # Initialing run meta

-Run metadata ("meta") is information about the run that is independent of the run directory and its contents.
+Run metadata ("meta") is information about the run that's independent of the run directory.
 Meta is located in a side-car directory (i.e. located along side the run directory) with the same name but ending in `.meta`.

 Specifically excluded from the meta directory:

 - Source code
 - Dependencies
-- User generated files
+- User-generated files

 A run must be initialized before it can be staged or run.
 Once initialized, the run appears in a run listing.